 - field sobriety tests (FSTs),

-- a roadside breathalyzer test (PAS test) – a normal result may indicate the suspect has ingested drugs rather than alcohol because breath tests detect only blood alcohol concentration (BAC) and not drug use
+- a roadside breathalyzer test (PAS test) – a normal result may indicate you have ingested drugs rather than alcohol because breath tests detect only blood alcohol concentration (BAC) and not drug use

 - noting objective symptoms of intoxication (such as glazed eyes), and

-Law enforcement can also require the driver to provide a urine test or blood test (chemical test) following a DUI arrest.
+Law enforcement will also require you to provide a urine test or blood test (chemical test) following a DUI arrest.
 (Saliva tests cannot detect drug use.)

 4. What does it mean to “drive a vehicle”?

-Vehicle Code 23152(f) can only be violated if the suspect was driving a vehicle.
+Vehicle Code 23152(f) can only be violated if you were driving a vehicle on a public roadway (not private property).

 - cars,